D2KLab/CMRRS/README.md

 - **retrieve()**: the user enters a query (text or image) with the aim of retrieving as a result the k elements most similar, to the submitted query, among those stored inside the Faiss index.
 The top K contents are ranked according to the cosine similarity with respect to the input query.
     - Input:
-        - username: unique identifier of the user who search for a content;
+        - username: unique identifier of the user who search for a content (its contents are excluded from the retrieval process);
         - text or image binary data (refer to usage.py example);
-        - k: number of similar content to retrieve;
+        - k: number of similar contents to retrieve;
         - type: "text" or "imege", string describing the data type of the input query.
     - Output:
         - recommended texts in the field 'text':